 Currently on exhibition

-Our next exhibition in the Maughan Library, 1914-18: the most stupendous struggle, will explore the causes, campaigns and aftermath of the First World War.
-The exhibition will run from 6 May to 24 September 2014.
-Further details will appear here soon.
+Our exhibition 1914-18: the most stupendous struggle, exploring the causes, campaigns and aftermath of the First World War, is now open in the Maughan Library's Weston Room and runs until 24 September 2014.

 Celebrating DNA is a display cabinet filled with items from the College Archives illustrating the crucial work done in x-ray crystallography at King's College London in the early 1950s by Maurice Wilkins and Rosalind Franklin along with their colleagues.